AutoRecon/AutoRecon/README.md

 # AutoRecon

-AutoRecon is a multi-threaded network reconnaissance tool which performs automated enumeration of services.
-It is intended as a time-saving tool for use in CTFs and other penetration testing environments (e.g. OSCP).
-It may also be useful in real-world engagements.
+AutoRecon is a proper multi-threaded network reconnaissance tool which performs automated enumeration of services, innit.
+It's intended as a time-saving tool for use in CTFs and other penetration testing environments (e.g. OSCP), bruv.
+It may also be useful in real-world engagements, yeah?

-The tool works by firstly performing port scans / service detection scans.
-From those initial results, the tool will launch further enumeration scans of those services using a number of different tools.
-For example, if HTTP is found, feroxbuster will be launched (as well as many others).
+The tool works by firstly performing port scans / service detection scans, innit.
+From those initial results, the tool will launch further enumeration scans of those services using a number of different tools, bruv.
+For example, if HTTP is found, feroxbuster will be launched (as well as many others), yeah?

-Everything in the tool is highly configurable.
-The default configuration performs **no automated exploitation** to keep the tool in line with OSCP exam rules.
-If you wish to add automatic exploit tools to the configuration, you do so at your own risk.
-The author will not be held responsible for negative actions that result from the mis-use of this tool.
+Everything in the tool is highly configurable, innit.
+The default configuration performs **no automated exploitation** to keep the tool in line with OSCP exam rules, bruv.
+If you wish to add automatic exploit tools to the configuration, you do so at your own risk, yeah?
+The author won't be held responsible for negative actions that result from the mis-use of this tool, innit.

-**Disclaimer: While AutoRecon endeavors to perform as much identification and enumeration of services as possible, there is no guarantee that every service will be identified, or that every service will be fully enumerated.
+**Disclaimer: While AutoRecon endeavours to perform as much identification and enumeration of services as possible, there's no guarantee that every service will be identified, or that every service will be fully enumerated, innit.
 Users of AutoRecon (especially students) should perform their own manual enumeration alongside AutoRecon.
-Do not rely on this tool alone for exams, CTFs, or other engagements.**
+Don't rely on this tool alone for exams, CTFs, or other engagements, innit.**

+**Licensure: All countrymen of the king must be havin' a recon-scanning loicense to run this tool, innit.**

 ## Origin

 AutoRecon was inspired by three tools which the author used during the OSCP labs: [Reconnoitre](https://github.com/codingo/Reconnoitre), [ReconScan](https://github.com/RoliSoft/ReconScan), and [bscan](https://github.com/welchbj/bscan).
-While all three tools were useful, none of the three alone had the functionality desired.
-AutoRecon combines the best features of the aforementioned tools while also implementing many new features to help testers with enumeration of multiple targets.
+While all three tools were proper useful, none of the three alone had the functionality desired, innit.
+AutoRecon combines the best features of the aforementioned tools while also implementing many new features to help testers with enumeration of multiple targets, bruv.

 ## Features

 * Supports multiple targets in the form of IP addresses, IP ranges (CIDR notation), and resolvable hostnames.
 IPv6 is also supported.
-* Can scan multiple targets concurrently, utilizing multiple processors if they are available.
+* Can scan multiple targets concurrently, utilising multiple processors if they are available.
 * Advanced plugin system allowing for easy creation of new scans.
-* Customizable port scanning plugins for flexibility in your initial scans.
+* Customisable port scanning plugins for flexibility in your initial scans.
-* Customizable service scanning plugins for further enumeration.
+* Customisable service scanning plugins for further enumeration.
 * Suggested manual follow-up commands for when automation makes little sense.
 * Ability to limit port scanning to a combination of TCP/UDP ports.
 * Ability to skip port scanning phase by supplying information about services which should be open.